rtharayil/certify-me.github.io/_blog/Tutorial.md

 layout: tutorial
 title: Application for Digital Credential Sponsorship for your events

+description: Video tutorials on creating and managing credentials in CertifyMe, including customization, bulk issuing, and verifiability features.

 abstract: Application for Digital Credential Sponsorship for your events
 topic: news